elan-ev/opencast-studio/CONFIGURATION.md

 # The workflow ID used to process the recording.
 #workflowId = "studio-upload"

 # Defines which ACL to send when uploading the recording.
-See
+See below for
-# `CONFIGURATION.md` for more information.
+# more information.
 #acl = false
 # -OR-
 #acl = """